 Over time, we generally intend to fund our cash needs for items, other than asset acquisitions and material capital improvements, from operations.
 Our cash needs for acquisitions and material capital improvements will be funded primarily from the sale of shares of our common stock in our offerings or from sales of other investments.
-The amount we may raise in such offerings is uncertain and dependent on a number of factors, including the impacts of recent bank failures, rising interest rates and the general view of investors toward commercial real estate.
+The amount we may raise in such offerings is uncertain and dependent on a number of factors, including the impact of higher interest rates and the general view of investors toward commercial real estate.
 We intend to contribute any additional net proceeds from our offerings that are not used or retained to pay the fees and expenses attributable to our operations to our operating partnership.

-We generally intend to maintain sufficient liquidity at all times to satisfy our operational needs and the maximum potential quarterly redemptions under our share redemption plan.
-As of March 31, 2024, among our cash balances, our real estate securities portfolio, and the available borrowing capacity on our Wells Fargo Line of Credit (as defined below), we had liquidity of \$10,712.
+We generally intend to maintain sufficient liquidity at all times to satisfy our operational needs and the maximum potential monthly redemptions under our share redemption plan.
+As of March 31, 2025, among our cash balances, our real estate securities portfolio, and the available borrowing capacity on our Wells Fargo Line of Credit (as defined below), we had liquidity of \$20,785.